BaptisS/oci_waf_seclist/README.md

 ![PMScreens](/img/11.jpg)

 ### 5-   Remove any permissive rules
-5.1-	Remove any pre-existing permisive rules to lockdown your WAF Origin and allow only incoming traffic from the OCI WAF Public IPs.
+5.1-	Once you've assigned the new security list which contains the required security rules to allow inbound traffic from OCI WAF endpoints, you can remove any other ( more permissive ) pre-existing rules to lockdown your WAF Origin and allow only inbound traffic from the OCI WAF services.